alirezakamali80/alirezakamali80.github.io/_portfolio/soft-fin-ray-gripper.md

 ---
 layout: single
-title: "Soft Fin-Ray Robotic Gripper for Vision-Based Manipulation"
+title: "Soft Fin-Ray Robotic Gripper Design"
 collection: portfolio
 permalink: /portfolio/soft-fin-ray-gripper/
 excerpt: "Research on the design, fabrication, and control of a compliant Fin-Ray robotic gripper for vision-based grasping of deformable objects."